-William Tinkler’s practice concerns financial recovery for catastrophic injury and death, as well as representing people and businesses in business disputes.
+William Tinkler’s practice concerns financial recovery for catastrophic injury and death, as well as representing people and businesses in business and property disputes.
 His goal is to find creative and effective strategies to achieve recoveries for his clients.
 He has handled cases involving alcohol- and trucking-related accidents, nursing home abuse and neglect, and civil rights violations.
-Further, William brings experience handing securities fraud and consumer class actions; commercial litigation; and qui tam and whistleblower actions.
+Further, William brings experience handling securities fraud and consumer class actions; commercial litigation; and qui tam and whistleblower actions.

 William began his private practice at one of the country’s largest plaintiffs’ firms, where he worked with people and financial institutions on a wide range of complex cases and achieved recoveries totaling in the hundreds of millions of dollars.

-Before private practice, William served as a law clerk for the Honorable R. Bryan Harwell, a district judge on the United States Court for the District of South Carolina, and earlier as a staff attorney for the South Carolina Court of Appeals.
+Before private practice, William served as a law clerk for the Honorable R. Bryan Harwell, a district judge on the U.S. District Court for the District of South Carolina, and earlier as a staff attorney for the South Carolina Court of Appeals.
 Thus, William gained valuable experience with both trial and appellate judges, and this experience covered the state and federal levels, across numerous areas of the law.

 Prior to his admission to the South Carolina Bar, William worked with several South Carolina law firms and the Charleston County Public Defender’s office.

 William is a member of the South Carolina Bar, the American Bar Association, the Charleston County Bar Association, the American Association for Justice, and the South Carolina Association for Justice.
 He is also admitted to the United States Courts of Appeals for the Third, Fourth, and Fifth Circuits, as well as the United States District Court for the District of South Carolina.